oppia/oppia-web-developer-docs/Get-help.md

 ### Gitter

 We have a developer chat room [here](https://gitter.im/oppia/oppia-chat).
 Feel free to drop in and say hi!
-Oppia's Welfare team monitors this chat to help out new contributors, so it's the best place to ask questions about setting up Oppia or getting started.
+Oppia's Welfare team monitors this chat to help out new contributors, so it's the best place to ask questions about Oppia or getting started.
+For questions about setting up Oppia or regarding the codebase or tests you can create a [GitHub Discussion](https://github.com/oppia/oppia/discussions) where Oppia's Welfare team and other developers will assist you in resolving the issue.

 You can also directly message developers over Gitter.
 However, some developers don't monitor their Gitter messages regularly, so you might not get a response very quickly (or at all).